RadPa/Chromatin-accessibility-of-hybrids-of-D.-albomicans-and-D.-nasuta/pre-core analysis/quality checks/readme.md

 ### ATACseqQC

-ATACseqQC is a Bioconductor R package (R v4.1).
+ATACseqQC is a Bioconductor R packaage

 ### ataqv

-ataqv v1.2.1 was used.\
-ataqv needs the peak files, if TSS enrichment is desired.
+ataqv is a python package